-The SNSF and the CTI have also established a common Bridge Office that will provide administrative support to the programme and carry out lifetime management for projects.
+The SNSF and Innosuisse have also established a common BRIDGE Office that provides administrative support to the programme and carries out lifetime management for projects.

-Based on the Terms of Reference for the Bridge programme, the Steering Committee issues the following call for Discovery proposals.
+Based on the Terms of Reference for the BRIDGE programme, the Steering Committee issues the following third call for Discovery proposals.